Realchop/Gitscrap/readme.txt

 NOTE: Scraping for multiple programming languages would require one full cycle of the process per language per github profile.
 So instead, you should import data you scraped into a database and then query it.

+UPDATE:
+.env file seems to have gotten lost since I've changed computers a few times from the time this repo was created.
+From just looking at the code, I've deduced it needs a "SCRAPED_DIR" key with a valid path to a directory but that's about it.
+You don't even need it if you decide to specify dir path via -d argument.